its-lab/MoniTutor/README.md

 Through the admin menu, you can access 3 areas.

-In the first area, you can define your scenarios.
+In the first area, you define your scenarios.
 The components area gives you a brief overview over all the components that can be assigned to a scenario.
 The last area provides the administrator with an overview over student